Kdorrick/kdorrick.github.io/content/homepage/talks-presentations.md

 weight: 3
 header_menu: true
 ---
+Berkeley, CA, September 2024.
+"Social-Ecological Practice Theory and Human-Wildlife Interactions: People, Cattle, and Predators in Makgadikgadi, Botswana."
+UC Berkeley Wildlife Seminar.

+Portland, OR, August 2023.
+"Disentangling the role of predator hunting mode, spatial domain size, and habitat complexity: An examination of consumptive and nonconsumptive effects."
+Ecological Society of America.

+Kigali, Rwanda, July 2023.
+"The Social-Ecological Landscape of Makgadikgadi: Practices of Humans, Cattle, and Wildlife."
+International Congress of Conservation Biology.

+Yale University, New Haven CT.April 2023.
+“Human-nature relationships: Social-ecological practice theory for Conservation efforts in Botswana."
+Yale School of the Environment Research Day Conference.

 Maun, Botswana, August 2022:  "Human-Predator Coexistence".
 Research Talk Series, Public Outreach Program Kwando Safaris and The University of Botswana.